-- CHILD CARE
+- CHILD CARE SEARCH

 - CONTACT US

-Family Child Care
+Types of Licensed Child Care

-Family child care is in a licensed home.
+Family child care takes place in a licensed home.
 Up to 9 children can be cared for at one time.
-The number of children allowed depends on two things.
-First, the ages of the children present at any given time.
-Second, the provider’s level (Level I or Level II) is determined by their training and experience.
-It can vary from 1 to 6 infants through preschool-aged children and 1 to 3 school aged children.
+The number of children allowed depends on: 1) the ages of the children present at any given time; and 2) the provider’s level (Level I or Level II) as determined by their training and experience.
+The number of children in care can vary from 1 to 6 infants through preschool-aged children and 1 to 3 school aged children.

-Large family child care is in a licensed home or business location.
+Large family child care is offered in a licensed home or business location.
 The number of children allowed depends on the ages of the children present at any given time.
 It can vary from 7 to 12 infants through preschool-aged children and 1 to 3 school aged children.
 Depending on the number of children and their ages there needs to be one to three staff members.